 SOLIDWORKS is a 3D CAD Design and analysis software, and a solid modeler that utilizes a parameteric feature based approach to create models and assemblies.
 The software is available in most Engineering computer labs and Student Engineering Kit (SEK) are available via our license agreement for your personal device.
 SOLIDWORKS is available for Windows operating systems only.
 All Applied Science students are eligible to obtain SEK at no cost.
-SOLIDWORKS SDK is also provided to UBC students as a whole without any connection to Applied Science.
-Both the SEK and SDK versions of SOLIDWORKS are for educational and classroom use only.
+The SEK versions of SOLIDWORKS are for educational and classroom use only.

 Questions and Support

 Please direct general inquiries about software eligibility and access to our network licenses to the IT Help Desk.
 UBC Okanagan students not enrolled in a UBC Vancouver Applied Science course section in the current semester must contact their instructor.
 Instructions and general support related to student installation are provided directly on the vendor site at www.solidworks.com/studentsupport.
 You can obtain installation instructions, submit a support request, check the knowledge base, any many other useful tasks.

 For more information about what features are available in the SEK version of SOLIDWORKS, please see the following feature list provided by the vendor.
 The network version is available in most Engineering Computer labs and its features are identical to the SEK license.
 You may also compare the differences in the SDK version as well to decide between the SDK and SEK.
-If SOLIDWORKS is required for an assignment, ensure you are following the directions of your instructor.
+If SOLIDWORKS is required for an assignment, ensure you are following the directions of your instructor for installation and use.

 Obtaining SOLIDWORKS SEK

 You will need to obtain the SEK-ID and serial number via the Resources/Software section of Connect for UBC Vancouver Applied Science students.